bitterjug/devjournal-crypto/devjournal.markdown

 ## 2014-03-31 12:17 Monday

-- [ ] The page shoul ask you if you want to leave only if there is a currently open editor
+- [ ] The page should ask you if you want to leave only if there is a currently open editor

+## 2014-03-31 15:35 Monday